Nariod/reachable/README.md

 # Reachable
-Simple tool to answer the question "Is it reachable from this machine?"
+Simple tool to answer the question "What can I access from this machine?".

 ## Credits
 - Rust discord